shushcat/wriggle-tune/README.md

 # wriggle-tune

-This is a placeholder for a project that will evolve short bits of musical accompaniment.
+This is a small, work-in-progress program to evolve (questionably) musical accompaniments for short phrases.

 ## The algorithm, broadly